paul-hammant/tbd/content/concurrent-development-of-consecutive-releases/index.md

 to solve it?

 One compelling answer is to change the order of releases.
-The the business, that could be a relief even if it requires re-planning and problems around marketting/education given the impacted staff, clients, customers or members of the public.
+The the business, that could be a relief even if it requires re-planning and problems around marketing/education given the impacted staff, clients, customers or members of the public.

-The trouble is that the dev teams, might have to face an un-merge or commenting-out frenzy to support that, depending on what had merged already.
+The trouble is that the development teams, might have to face a selective unmerge or commenting-out frenzy to support that, depending on what had merged already.
 Different branching models have different merge impacts, and are either early or late in terms of keenness for the act of merging.
 That in itself is disruptive to the business, as they fear and probably witness additional delays because of the retooling and new found nerves.

-If your team has institutionalized Trunk Based Development, [Feature Flags](/feature-flags/) and (to a lesser degree) [Branch by Abstraction](/branch-by-abstraction/), it is in a perfect position to reorder releases, and only have a small impact on dev team throughput.
+If your team has institutionalized Trunk Based Development, [Feature Flags](/feature-flags/) and (to a lesser degree) [Branch by Abstraction](/branch-by-abstraction/), it is in a perfect position to reorder releases, and only have a small impact on development team throughput.
 Choosing Trunk Based Development, Feature Flags and branch by Abstraction could be said to be a hedging strategy against the costs of larger scheduling changes.

 # References elsewhere